 Anyway, diving Pozzo delle Posse was a good introduction to what to expect from diving in the Verzasca River.
 The river has carved the rock with soft and rounded edges.
 The best view is to lay on the sand and look into the canyon below the bridge towards the surface.

 We started our dive against the current of the river, it was ok but I had to use my best kick technique to make it efficient.
 On the other side of the bridge, we were rapidly stopped by the strength of the current as some big rocks were creating restrictions and hence accelerating the speed of the water.
 We turned around and started the drift dive part.
 We also didn’t need to use our fins, we were gliding in the current.
 The last important point to finish the dive safely is to keep near the bottom and the side of your exit, not to be taken away by the currents, down in the rapids of the river.

-It might have been a super short dive for all the efforts we made that day, but we learnt so many invaluable things by taking the time to check each location correctly.
+It might have been a super short dive after all the efforts we made that day, but we learnt so many invaluable things by taking the time to check each location correctly.
 We made the decision to wake up with the sunrise the next day and use our knowledge to enjoy a longer and more enjoyable dive this time.

 Pozzo dei Salti

 6.15 am.
 This is the time I put on the alarm clock of my phone.
 At 7 am, we were the first ones to arrive at Pozzo dei Salti.
 We took the time to unload our gear, choose our favourite spot, take a few pictures and eat a few slices of the delicious cake Raphael’s father kindly prepared for the trip.
 Carrying gear to the shore of the river is much easier at Pozzo dei Salti than Pozzo delle Posse.
 You just need to cross the Roman bridge and go down a few steps.
 Once on the rocks, you still need to take your time to avoid falling with heavy gear on your back.